hbeni/fgcom-mumble/client/radioGUI/Readme.RadioGUI.md

 Running and usage
 -----------------
-The Applicatin comes as executable JAR-Archive.
+The Application comes as executable JAR-Archive.
 Just start that in the usual java way (e.g. `java -jar FGCom-mumble-radioGUI-*.jar`).

 After startup the GUI initializes with a default config (location, radio stack).
 Adjust that as needed and then hit the "connect" button to actually send data to the mumble plugin.

 You can run several instances of the application at once to have different clients connecting to the same mumble plugin.
+You can simulate different locations with their own radio stack this way.

 SimConnect support (MSFS2020)
 -----------------------------
-RadioGUI can connect to a SimConnect compatible simulator like MFSF2020.
+RadioGUI can connect to a SimConnect compatible simulator like MSFS2020.
 For doing so, you must enable the connection in the simulator.

 - Find the SimConnect.xml in the Microsoft files, usually somewhere here: